 Are you looking for the best way to transform your audience into paying customers?
 User-generated content (UGC) is fast becoming the most rewarding way to do this.
 And with UGC particularly popular on sites like Instagram, it’s even easier to collect and repost UGC from your fan’s accounts.

-In this article, we’ll share the best UGC campaign examples to use as inspiration.
+This article will share the best UGC campaign examples to use as inspiration.
 Then you can use that content to increase trust in your brand and drive new leads and sales.

 Before we dive in, let’s look at what UGC is and how you can use it effectively for your business.